JuvGut/Heart-Seg-Lmk-Det/Documentation/nnunet-docker-guide.md

 # How to Use: nnUNet Docker Segmentation

 This guide explains how to use the provided files to run nnUNet segmentation in a Docker container.
 The system consists of several components that work together to create a containerized environment for running nnUNet predictions.
+This is by far the easiest method to run the pretrained model provided here (`segmentation_model.zip`).

 ## Components